Leisa Rich is an experimentalist.

 I use old materials and fiber art/art techniques in new ways, and transform new materials and techniques in ways they were not originally intended for.

-Personal medical challenges that reference an ephemeral existence, the wish to surround myself in a Utopia of my creation that harks back to impactful experiences as a child, the heightened and detrimental affect of human behavior on nature, finding ways to facilitate human interaction, and my passion for the tactile, are all catalysts for subject matter.
+Personal medical challenges that reference an ephemeral existence, the wish to birth a Utopia that harks back to impactful experiences as a child, the heightened and detrimental affect of human behavior on nature, finding ways to facilitate human interaction and titillate the senses, and my passion for the tactile, are all catalysts for subject matter.
 I like to imbed intricate, visual messages into my pieces to lure viewers, and tease more just than a cursory glance from them.

 CONTACT LEISA at her email: email@example.com